natenka/pyneng-book-en/docs/source/book/16_unicode/index.rst

 16. Unicode
 ============================

-The programs we write are not isolated.
+Programs we write are not isolated.
 They download data from the Internet, read and write data on disk, transmit data over the network.

 So it’s very important to understand the difference between how a computer stores and transmits data and how that data is perceived by a person.
-We take the text, computer takes the bytes.
+We take text, computer takes bytes.

 Python 3, respectively, has two concepts: